Tuesday, March 31, 2009

 Dinomite!

 If you haven't been to the Dinosaur Museum at Thanksgiving Point lately, you should definitely pack up the kids and head to Lehi!
 Before K was born, we had a family pass.
 Now I agree that shelling out $175 right now doesn't sound fun, but trust me, it's worth it.
 Just going to the Dinosaur Museum alone, you would make back your money after just three or four times (for a family of four), but you throw in the Children's Gardens, Farm Country, the ice cream parlor, the big Gardens, plus everyone who comes with you gets half off, and you get lots of discounts for events at Thanksgiving Point!
 When T was travelling for work, we went at least once a week.
 We spent our winters at the Museum and our summers at the fountain in the Children's Garden.
 Our pass expired about a week after K was born and while we've been to Farm Country a few times since (it's always fun to go in the spring and see the baby animals), we haven't really done a whole lot there lately.
 Well, last Friday we went with my crew (except J, who had to work.
 We missed you!).
 Now I totally have the itch to get another pass!
-Guess what our tax return is going toward?!Yes, this was the best picture I could get with all three of my kids in it...you know how it goes.
+Guess what our tax return is going toward?!Imagine This!

 Jedi/Superhero/Pirate/Knight: identity crisis or just really, really brave and daring on so many levels?